FHantke/brave-browser-wiki/Checks-done-on-Pull-Request.md

 When a pull request is issued for [brave-browser](https://github.com/brave/brave-browser) or [brave-core](https://github.com/brave/brave-core), a series of checks are done.
-The intention of this page is to describe those checks
+The intention of this page is to describe those checks.

 ## Jenkins overview
 We have a non-public Jenkins server setup at https://staging.ci.brave.com/ (access limited to Brave employees - NOTE: VPN is required).